Phone-GWP-group

 https://www.gwp.co.uk/author/Richard-Coombes/ xx 31623

-Plus how it can have benefits for your packaging and supply chain
+How can it have benefits for your packaging and supply chain

-You may be aware of the benefits of foam packaging, and how it can cushion your products or equipment from knocks, impact and vibration in transit.
-Or you may not.
+You may be aware of the benefits of foam packaging and how it can cushion your products or equipment from knocks, impacts, and vibration during transit, or you may not.

-One thing you will almost certainly be aware of is the issues your business could face from consistently supplying damaged products or parts to your customer, or having equipment arrived on site damaged as unusable.
+One thing you will almost certainly be aware of is the issues your business could face if it consistently supplies damaged products or parts to customers, or if equipment arrives on site damaged and unusable.

 And if not, you really should.